astronomer/starship/docs/operator.md

 from the local metadata DB, exactly as it did in prior releases.

 ## Usage

-1. Add the following DAG to your source environment:
+1. Add the following DAG to your source environment.

+    **Airflow 3**:

     ```python title="dags/starship_airflow_migration_dag.py"
     from astronomer_starship.providers.starship.operators.starship import (